Isle of Wight Guru

 12. Newport and Ryde Cinemas

 Newport Cineworld is a good place to hide from the winter cold on the Isle of Wight.
-It's got 11 screens, and there is also a Pizza Hut, KFC and Burger King as part of the same complex so you can make a day out of it.
-There's also a gym on the site which you might like to sign up for after the previous indulgences.
+It's got 11 screens, and there is also a Pizza Hut, KFC and Burger King as part of the same complex.
+There's also a gym on the site that you might like to sign up for after the previous indulgences.

 For something a bit quirkier, try Ryde Cinema which has three screens and a much more nostalgic feel to it.
 It's also very cheap (currently £4).
 Ryde Cinema also hosts bingo.